BirminghamConservatoire/JohannesTinctoris/doc_md/siteLayouts.md

 * ``menu_base``: Menu base - contains the relative url to the part of the website that is the menu bar for (for proper linking in the menu)
 * ``menu``: Only for article template.
 Defines the used menu.
 * ``header``: Only for article template.
 Defines the used header.
+* ``date``: Can be used to appear in an optional page footer as date this particluar page was updated.

 ## Layouts